Juniper/nita/README.md

 ```
 This occurs because windows uses a different format for text files.

 If you are editing files on a Windows platform, take care not to introduce DOS-style line endings.
-If you using git, the following command can be used to tell git not to use CRLF:
+If you're using git, the following command can be used to tell git not to use CRLF:

 ```
 $ git config --global core.autocrlf true